 If you itinerary allows for it, I would recommend that you save your meal time for Kyoto and not waste a meal in Arashiyama as the dining experience in Japan is so unique that every meal time feels important for the experience it offers.

 There is a walking path of approximately half a kilometer in the bamboo forest.
 I recommend that you take off your ear plugs and absorb the amazing forest sounds which feel relaxing and otherworldly.
-Arashiyama has this calming effect even when it is crowded with people.
+Arashiyama has this calming effect even when it is crowded with people – and it usually is.

 You may have seen the wonderful snow photos of Kyoto taken this winter.
 Even though Kyoto gets quite cold in winter, heavy snow is not as common.
-Out of the all the snow photos, the ones taken in Arashiyama were my favourites.
-I have to confess that I felt envious of people getting to see this amazing place under snow.
+Out of the all the snow photos, the ones taken in Arashiyama were my favorites and I really hope that I get to experience the same someday.